Names are in frame as Worthing FC ponder next managerial move - could Hinshelwood be tempted back?

 Matt Gray’s sacking by Eastbourne Borough on Tuesday has given the merry-go-round an extra dimension while Walton and Hersham’s up-and-coming boss Billy Rowley, who has academy experienced in pro football, has also been mentioned in Sussex football circles.

-Assistant coach Ben Cornelius has gone to Sutton with Agutter – and Hammond took charge for the National League South 1-0 loss at Maidenhead and Tuesday’s 7-0 win at Jarvis Brook in the Sussex Senior Cup.
+Hammond took charge for the National League South 1-0 loss at Maidenhead and Tuesday’s 7-0 win at Jarvis Brook in the Sussex Senior Cup.
+We reported here on Wednesday afternoon there had been talk Hammond was also likely to go to Sutton and the club have now confimed it.

-There have been reports Hammond is also likely to leave and go to Sutton but the club have not commented.
-He may remain at the helm for Monday’s big home televised FA Cup fourth round qualifying tie with Forest Green.
+They said on Wednesday night: “Worthing FC can confirm that Dean Hammond has left the Club to join National League side Sutton United as their Assistant Manager.

+"The move occurs after former manager Chris Agutter and former First-Team Coach Ben Cornelius made the switch to The U’s last week.
+Hammond departs the Sussex Transport Community Stadium after leading the team to a 7-0 victory over Jarvis Brook in the Second Round of the Sussex Senior Cup on Tuesday night.

 He told the club media: "It’s obviously emotional, which I think is a reflection of how much I've enjoyed my time here